 - Exercise.
 It releases endorphins which make you feel good!

 - Meditation.
 This is becoming more and more common now as something to turn to when you’re stressed, overworked, unhappy, anything and fortunately, it’s become a lot more popular.

 - Cuddle your pet.
 Now I know this doesn’t work if you don’t have a pet but if you do this is the best thing, it’s so therapeutic just having a big dog (or little cat) sat there with you not saying anything and you don’t have to worry about if they like you or not, as long as you’re feeding them/petting them they’re happy and they like you so…

 - Read a good book.
-Like watching a movie, if you read a good book you can literally just escape whatever your current situation is by sitting and reading for a few hours.
+Like watching a movie, if you read you can literally escape from whatever your current situation is.
 Nothing makes me happier than having the time to read, it’s one of my major joys and something I always go to do when I’m feeling stressed.